MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 1. Follow the directions to download the image onto a formatted USB drive by installing the Windows 10 Team 2020 Update.

-1. the device enters the out-of-box experience (OOBE) setup after the update.
+1. The device enters the out-of-box experience (OOBE) setup after the update.
 You don't need to complete the setup.
 The UEFI version is already updated.
 Instead, power down the device by holding the power button until the screen turns off.

 ### Download Surface IT Toolkit and Surface Hub 2S drivers and firmware